pratikk3008/pratikk3008/README.md

 🌱 I'm currently learning GoLang.

-🤝 I have recently start coding and I'm very keen to participate in various tech events for my handfull contribution...., i have currently participated in HACKTOBERFEST.
+🤝 I have recently started coding and I'm very keen to participate in various tech events for my handfull contribution...., i have currently participated in HACKTOBERFEST.

 📫 Let's connect and collaborate!
 Find me on twitter: []